tools-study/journal/drafts/draft_42.md

 \mathcal{I}(\mu, b_e) = \frac{\mu^2 e^{-2\mu b_e}}{(1 - e^{-\mu b_e}) e^{-\mu b_e}} = \frac{\mu^2 e^{-\mu b_e}}{1 - e^{-\mu b_e}}
 ```

 This reveals a critical design tradeoff: **barcode complexity M determines resolution.** BASELINE's M = 50 sites with combinatorial edit patterns provides ~4,300 bits of barcode diversity, enabling discrimination of ~2^4300 unique lineage histories — vastly exceeding the ~10¹⁴ cells in a human body.
-The tree reconstruction accuracy scales as 1/√M, establishing a direct quantitative link between recording capacity and developmental cartography resolution (Salvador-Martínez et al., 2025).
+The tree reconstruction accuracy scales as 1/√M, establishing a direct quantitative link between recording capacity and developmental cartography resolution (Winter et al., 2025).

 **In vivo status.** Lineage recording represents the most mature in vivo application of molecular recording technology.
 CARLIN and DARLIN mice, the temporal recording platform, and BASELINE have all been demonstrated in living mice, including in disease models (cancer, development).
 Non-human primate studies are emerging.
 Human applications remain future goals, but the path from mouse to human is well-defined.